fido-device-onboard/go-fdo/README.md

         A dir to download files into (FSIM disabled if empty) -insecure-tls
         Skip TLS certificate verification
-  -print
+  -kex suite
+        Name of cipher suite to use for key exchange (see usage) (default "A128GCM") -print
         Print device credential blob and stop
   -rv-only